adl/hoaf/README.md

 Body of the Automaton
 ---------------------

-The header is separated from the rest of the structure with `---`.
+The header is separated from the rest of the structure with `--BODY--`.

 States should be numbered from 0 to n-1 and specified with the following grammar